Nombre de Dios

 Wildlife Ecosystems

 Nombre de Dios National Park shelters a diverse tropical fauna typical of Honduras's Caribbean lowland and premontane zones.
-Mammals include jaguars, pumas, ocelots, tapirs (Tapirus bairdii), and white-lipped peccaries, all of which require large intact forest areas for their survival.
-Howler monkeys and spider monkeys inhabit the forest canopy.
-The park is a stronghold for the harpy eagle (Harpia harpyja), one of the Americas' most impressive raptors, and hosts over 300 bird species including the keel-billed toucan (Ramphastos sulfuratus) and numerous migratory warblers.
+Mammals include jaguars, pumas, ocelots, and Baird's tapirs (Tapirus bairdii), all of which require large intact forest areas for their survival.
+Howler monkeys and white-faced capuchin monkeys inhabit the forest canopy, and Geoffroy's spider monkey (Ateles geoffroyi) has also been documented in the park.
+[1] The park is a stronghold for the harpy eagle (Harpia harpyja), one of the Americas' most impressive raptors, and hosts a rich birdlife including the keel-billed toucan (Ramphastos sulfuratus) and numerous migratory warblers.
 Freshwater streams contain native fish species and river turtles.
 The endangered Baird's tapir uses the park's forested slopes as core habitat and serves as an ecological indicator of intact ecosystem function.

 Flora Ecosystems

 The park's vegetation is dominated by lowland tropical rainforest transitioning to premontane humid forest on the upper slopes.
 The forest canopy reaches 30–40 meters in well-preserved areas, with emergent trees including ceiba (Ceiba pentandra), mahogany (Swietenia macrophylla), and various fig species (Ficus spp.).
-The understory is dense with palms, tree ferns, and hundreds of species of medicinal and useful plants recognized by local communities.
+The park harbors notable endemic plant species including Zamia oreillyii and Zamia sandovalii.
+[1] The understory is dense with palms, tree ferns, and hundreds of species of medicinal and useful plants recognized by local communities.
 Epiphytic diversity is exceptional, with bromeliads, orchids, aroids, and mosses coating tree branches throughout the upper forest zones.
 Riparian corridors support gallery forest with heliconia thickets and stands of bamboo.
 The transition from coastal lowland forest to cloud forest within relatively short distances creates extraordinary plant species diversity.

 Geology